Transfer Next Steps | Tampa Campus

 - myBullsPath: You can log into myBullsPath using your NetID and password.
 After clicking on the “Submit Required Health Documents” card, you may submit your form directly through the portal.
 Click “Submit Medical History & Immunization Form” at the top of the page, and you will be prompted to upload your documents from your device to myBullsPath.

-- Admissions Portal: Log into the Admissions Portal using your NetID and password.
-Select "My Workspace", followed by "My Documents" and upload your form.
+- Applicant Portal: Log into the Applicant Portal using your NetID and password.
+Select “My Workspace”, followed by “My Documents” and upload your form.

 - Web Submission: You may submit your form directly to Student Health Services through the web submission option.